2003 Australian Grand Prix: Practice and warm-up sessions

 There were three practice sessions preceding Sunday's race: one 60-minute session on Friday and two 45-minute sessions on Saturday.
 The first practice session was held on Friday morning in dry and hot weather.
 McLaren's Kimi Räikkönen set the fastest lap of 1:26.509 with five minutes remaining, 0.479 seconds ahead of teammate David Coulthard.
 Trulli, Ferrari's Rubens Barrichello, Webber, Michael Schumacher, Renault's Fernando Alonso, Sauber's Nick Heidfeld, and the Williams duo of Juan Pablo Montoya and Ralf Schumacher followed in the top ten.
 Several drivers went off the track during the session.
 The engine in Jacques Villeneuve's BAR car failed 11 minutes in and he pulled off with fire licking the cockpit.
 His teammate Jenson Button also had an engine failure while Fisichella's fuel pump failed.

+Jarno Trulli (pictured in 2007) set the pace in the Saturday morning practice sessions.

 The second practice session was held on Saturday morning.
 The track was slick and dirty from overnight rainstorms, but it dried quickly.
 Button lapped fastest at 1:27.415 towards the conclusion of the session, going almost two-tenths of a second faster than second-placed Barrichello.
 Ralf Schumacher, Michael Schumacher, Trulli, Coulthard, Montoya, Alonso, Webber and Villeneuve rounded out the top ten.
 Montoya's oil valve malfunctioned, leaking oil into the airbox and emitting smoke.
 His engine was not replaced because it was undamaged.
 Michael Schumacher lost control of his Ferrari in Ascari corner, removing the nose cone and left-front wheel against the barrier.
 Pizzonia experienced a braking issue and spun backwards at turn three near the sports centre.
 He returned to the garage and exited his car unhurt.
 With ten minutes left, Räikkönen lost control of his McLaren at the fast right-hand Whiteford corner, severely damaging the car's left-front corner.
 Räikkönen was unhurt, but officials stopped practice for nine minutes as marshals secured his damaged car on the grass verge.
 Villeneuve stopped at the end of the session with an hydraulic system mechanical issue.